-There is federally designated critical habitat for the California red-legged frog and yellow larkspur within the BSA and Project footprint.
+There is federally designated critical habitat for the California red-legged frog and yellow larkspur within the BSA.
 California red-legged frog critical habitat overlaps and surrounds the BSA, from approximately PMs 24.7 to 28.4.
 Yellow larkspur critical habitat overlaps the BSA, from approximately PMs 45.0 to 45.1.

-The Project is not expected to adversely modify or destroy the critical habitat physical and biological features for the California red-legged frog or the yellow larkspur.

-Because of Project features and AMMs that would be implemented by the Project to protect the California red-legged frog, the yellow larkspur, and other protected species and habitats, no indirect effects to the critical habitat primary constituent elements are anticipated.
-The Project is not anticipated to appreciably diminish the capability of the critical habitat to satisfy essential requirements of the species.
+The Project is not expected to adversely modify or destroy the critical habitat physical and biological features that comprise federally designated critical habitat for the California red-legged frog or the yellow larkspur.
+Because of Project Features and AMMs that would be implemented by the Project to protect the California red-legged frog, the yellow larkspur, and other protected species and habitats, no indirect effects to critical habitat are anticipated.
+The Project is not anticipated to appreciably diminish the capability of the critical habitat to satisfy essential requirements of the above species.